Loading Calculator

 Asthma Travel Insurance

-If you have Asthma and are planning a trip abroad, a Travel Insurance policy should be taken out before the journey starts.
+If you have Asthma and are planning a trip abroad, you should take out a Travel Insurance policy before the journey starts.
 Asthma is covered as standard.
-There are no health questions to ask as long as: The asthma was diagnosed before age 50 and the insured person is taking/using no more than two medications/inhalers.
+There are no health questions to ask as long as: The Asthma was diagnosed before age 50, and the insured person is taking/using no more than two medications/inhalers.
 There have been no changes in your…

-If you have Asthma and are planning a trip abroad, a Travel Insurance policy should be taken out before the journey starts.
+If you have Asthma and are planning a trip abroad, you should take out a Travel Insurance policy before the journey starts.

 Asthma is covered as standard.